White-Call-Cut-out

 Classification: Call.

-Useful to Know: Call ducks, despite their size are the noisiest ducks and if you have neighbours, this should be a consideration.
+Useful to Know: Call ducks, despite their size are the noisiest ducks.
 Calls require low sided trays and bowls for drinking and bathing.

 Photo: A white female Call Duck.